-What Are Applications for the Use of Industrial Deionizer (DI) Systems?
+What Are Applications for Industrial Deionizer (DI) Systems?

 Nancrede Engineering’s industrial deionizers / demineralizers remove virtually all ions from water including silica and carbon dioxide.
 The more complete mineral reduction of the SBTB industrial DI water systems (demineralizers) makes them ideally suited to treating water for high-pressure (over 600 psi) boiler use.
 The low tolerances of these boilers to mineral build-up makes the strong base industrial deionized water system (demineralizer) a must for low blowdown waste and savings of both fuel and internal chemical treatment.

 The low silica content produced by strong base demineralizers is critical where steam is used to drive turbines.
 Manufacturing processes that add water directly to a finished product, or washing and rinse operations where spot-free drying is important, also use strong base demineralizers.
 Additional applications for industrial water deionizer systems (demineralizers) include deionized water for cosmetics metal plating, closed-loop cooling water, and clean air humidification, among others.